How to set up your perfect workspace

 The problem with a lot of household lighting is that it’s really inconsistent.
 Think about the difference between your kitchen and your living room.
 Whether your workspace doesn’t get great natural light or your household bulbs are a bit under powered – it’s great to have a consistent light that works with you.
 And though there’s nothing wrong with a standard lamp, you can do a bit better with a smart lamp.
 They light up your workspace and are easily customisable from your smartphone.

-PHILIPS Hue White Ambience Wellness Smart Table Lamp is easy to set and customise.
+Philips Hue white & colour smart table lamp is easy to set and customise.
 You can pair it with Google Home or Amazon Alexa and set a schedule.
 So, it could bright and welcoming first thing in the morning and then dim down as your working day is done and you want to relax.

 There’s no point setting up the perfect workspace without getting organised and that’s what a good smart assistant is all about.
 Whether you need someone to remind you of an upcoming meeting or you just want to hook up to the rest of your smart home, getting a virtual assistant in on your working day is a great shout.
 So whether you want to answer the front door without getting up or schedule in a meeting, there’s a tech solution for that.